Connect Dialog: Connect failure warning unreadable

 Not very beautiful but ok.
 We should change the background color to the default widget color (here: grey)

-#4 Updated by Andreas Müller 11 months ago
+#4 Updated by Andreas Müller over 1 year ago

 This is how it looks on Windows: